dojonorth/fun-basics-dojo/README.md

 ```

 If you see the interface that defines a functor elsewhere, commonly it doesn't directly feature a pure method, but rather inherits it from 'Applicative'.
 This is outside of the scope of this dojo though, so I've abstracted away applicatives and just put pure directly on the fucntor.

+**Aside - Functors Further Reading:**
+> [This](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) provides a good explanation of functors from basic concepts without going into too much detail.
+> A more heavyweight discussion can be found [here](https://hackernoon.com/functors-and-applicatives-b9af535b1440).
+Or if you want just the bare bones, then look no further than [here](https://tpolecat.github.io/2014/03/21/functor.html).

 #### Exercise
 Open AdvancedCodeballSpec and un-ignore and make pass the tests.